whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 **Features**

 - Mouse over any point on the chart to learn the date/time of this measurement and the read and write values at that time.
 - Click **Change Duration** to set the total time duration to Minutes (1-60), Hours (1-24), Days (1- 31), or Weeks (1-4).
-Note that for long durations, the map will be divided over several days, with samples periods starting at different times of the day.
+Note that for long durations, the map will be divided over several days, with sample periods starting at different times of the day.
 - Click **Full Screen** to fill the browser window with this chart.
 Click **Exit Full Screen** to return to the normal view.
 - Click **Read** or **Write** to view only read or write information on the chart.